 Over the year’s generations have been labeled.
 This is a generally good guide, but make sure you conduct your research before creating your strategy.
 You need to ensure that communication strategy lines up with the preferences of your target audience.

 Below are some traits on the different generations; currently there are six different generations that are active.
 When organizations review the different generations, they typically group together Greatest and Silent generations and use the term Traditional.
+The strategy to increase sales may be different for each group.

 5 Generation categories